test-aplowman/test-aplowman.github.io/collections/_miscellaneous/how_to_use_wiki.md

 Here is some Markdown content.
 ```

+For example, the title of each Markdown page is stored in the YAML front-matter.

 ## Experiments

 The Experiments home page show a list of experiments and allows us to add/edit the associated metadata YAML file.
 If you want to add a new experiment, click the `ADD EXPERIMENT` button on the Experiments home page.
 This will take you to a new Markdown file in Prose.io.
 The first thing to do is **change the title** to something descriptive, as discussed above.
 You can then add information about the experiment using the Prose.io Markdown editor.
 Make sure you save the new file by clicking the save button.